AztecProtocol/barretenberg/ts/README.md

 Performance for 2^19 (small witness generation phase):

-- 16 core x86: ~13s.
+- 16 core (not hyperthreads) x86: ~13s.
 - 10 core M1 Mac Pro: ~18s.

-Linear scaling was observed up to 32 cores, however we limit to 16 as 2^19 runs out of memory with 32 cores.
+Linear scaling was observed up to 32 cores.
-This maybe resolvable.

 Witness generation phase is not multithreaded, and an interesting 512k circuit can take ~12s.
 This results in:

-- 16 core x86: ~26s.
+- 16 core (not hyperthreads) x86: ~26s.
 - 10 core M1 Mac Pro: (TBD)

 ## Using as a standalone binary